tinyhttp/milliparsec/README.md

 # parsec 🌌

-Small &amp; cool asynchronous body parser for Node.js.
+Asynchronous body parser for Node.js.

 It puts all the data into `req.body` so you don't have to create a separate array for it.
+At the same time, you can get the parsed body as a resolver argument.

 ## Features 🛠

 - async
 - JSON / raw / form data support
 - tiny package size (488 b)
+- no dependencies

 ### TODO 🚩

-- [ ] XML
+- [ ] XML support
+- [x] Add Express and Koa examples
-- [ ] Add Express and Koa examples
+- [ ] Add Fastify and Hapi examples

 ## Installation 🔄